 a dentist for any treatment unless they have a severe problem.
 Then we

 First, they are turning up at the dentist’s office

 in extreme pain, and so learn to associate pain with the dentist’s

 And second, because they only see a dentist rarely, their teeth are usually in a poor state, and they are very embarrassed about this.
+This increases their fear.